 Five academic regions and one administrative region have been identified.
 The five academic regions are:

-- CHAMPS - Physical Sciences (in operations);
+- CHaMPS – College of Chemistry and the Division of Mathematical and Physical Sciences (in operations);

 - Social Sciences, Arts & Humanities; and